WebEaze / Legal Documents

 Overview

 WebEaze builds professional websites for small businesses.
-This policy outlines the types of websites and content we will and won't work with, and how you're expected to conduct yourself as a client.
+This policy describes the types of websites and content we will and won't work with, and what we expect from you as a client.

-This policy applies to all WebEaze clients, including those on monthly plans, one-time projects, and any other services we provide.
+This policy applies to all WebEaze clients, including those on monthly or annual plans, one-time projects, and any other services we provide.
 By engaging our services, you agree to these terms.

 What We Build

-• Local service businesses (contractors, cleaners, landscapers, etc.)
+• Local service businesses (contractors, cleaners, landscapers, and similar trades)

-• Retail stores and e-commerce shops (legal products)
+• Retail stores and e-commerce shops selling legal products

 • Restaurants, cafes, and food service businesses